 And, don’t forget Google+ when you’re sharing.
 GOOGLE is the key here.

 I’m not an SEO expert, so I’ll refer you to someone who is (I read and share these blogs extensively):

-Actually, monitoring is the real secret to success of your social media strategy.
+Actually, monitoring is the real secret to the success of your social media strategy.
 Without constant monitoring (and capturing the right metrics) you’ll never optimize your results.
 No one has a crystal ball to tell you what will resonate with your target market.
 I have a lot of experience and I can point you in the right direction to start, but without metrics to show me what is working, I’ll never optimize your results.